CodeWenjiu/szu_ec/doc_en.typ

 == Register Renaming

 Register renaming is a technique that helps avoid register hazards and enables more efficient out-of-order execution.
 It maps architectural registers to physical registers, allowing multiple versions of the same architectural register to exist simultaneously.
+This technique addresses the fundamental limitation of having a finite number of logical registers in the Instruction Set Architecture (ISA), which cannot be arbitrarily increased due to instruction encoding constraints.

 === Tomasulo Algorithm
 The Tomasulo algorithm is a classic implementation of register renaming that includes: